Hockey Night in Canada: Game 1

 The first game of the Saturday night doubleheader typically originates in Eastern Canada, beginning at 7 p.m.
 ET (4 p.m.
 PT).
-Starting in 2021–22, Chris Cuthbert and Craig Simpson serve as the lead broadcast team, primarily calling the CBC Toronto Maple Leafs broadcast.
-Kyle Bukauskas was the ice-level reporter for Leafs games.
-The secondary team for other Eastern Canada games was John Bartlett and Garry Galley or Greg Millen, who usually called games airing on Citytv.
-When three or more early games involved Canadian teams, Sportsnet used its regional announcers for the broadcast.
+Since 2021–22, Chris Cuthbert, Craig Simpson, and Kyle Bukauskas serve as the lead broadcast team, primarily calling the CBC Toronto Maple Leafs broadcast.
+Other Eastern Canada games aired on Citytv are called by the secondary team of John Bartlett, Garry Galley, and Shawn Mackenzie.
+When three or more early games involve Canadian teams, Sportsnet uses its regional announcers for those broadcasts.
 From 2008 to 2020, Jim Hughson was the lead play-by-play voice of Hockey Night in Canada until his retirement on September 21, 2021; Hughson only called national Vancouver Canucks home games during the previous season due to the COVID-19 pandemic.
 Before the 2014–15 season, additional games involving Canadian teams were split to air regionally on CBC stations; Winnipeg Jets games were often seen in Central Canada, and Ottawa Senators games were seen in the Ottawa area and Eastern Canada.

 During the 2015–16 season, the second-most-important game (typically featuring either the Jets, the Senators or the Montreal Canadiens) was allocated to Citytv.
 Sportsnet also sometimes simulcast the CBC's or Citytv's featured games, and broadcasters (of teams) regionally contracted to Sportsnet as needed.
 Although second-tier games were shown on Citytv during the inaugural season, these games were later moved to Sportsnet (with Citytv sometimes airing all-U.S. games or simulcasting the CBC game) to encourage pay-television subscriptions.

 Until the end of the first period on November 9, 2019, MacLean hosted "Coach's Corner"; the segment featured former NHL Coach of the Year Don Cherry.
 Cherry analyzed the first period(s) of the game(s) in progress, expressed his opinions about issues affecting the sport (or the league), and gave tips on various points of hockey; MacLean was Cherry's foil.
 "Coach's Corner" was followed by highlights of other evening games.
 MacLean also hosts "Saturday Headlines", the second-intermission segment, with Hrudey, Friedman, Bieska, and Botterill.
 The segment usually focuses on the previous week's NHL news, along with highlights and analysis of the games in progress.

 Until November 9, 2019, after the "three stars" selection of the first game(s), and before the face-off of Game 2, MacLean and Cherry return to give updates on scores and highlights from around the league.
 The commentators for Game 2 preview the upcoming contest.
 Since then, the second-intermission crew return to give updates on scores and highlights from around the league.